DerekTurtleRoe/ares/docs/guides/shaders.md

     producing an image nearly as crisp as the "None" shader, but without the distracting ripple effect.
-  - **Gameboy** emulates the squarish aspect-ratio, greenish-colours, and limited palette of the original Game Boy.
+  - **Gameboy** emulates the squarish aspect-ratio, greenish-colors, and limited palette of the original Game Boy.
     At larger scales,
-    you can even see the fine gaps between each pixel, and the shadow that dark colours would cast on the LCD background.
+    you can even see the fine gaps between each pixel, and the shadow that dark colors would cast on the LCD background.
-  - **NTSC** performs NTSC encoding, bandwidth limiting, and NTSC decoding of the video image to recreate the colour fringing, blurring and shimmer that most game players would have seen on real televisions.
+  - **NTSC** performs NTSC encoding, bandwidth limiting, and NTSC decoding of the video image to recreate the color fringing, blurring and shimmer that most game players would have seen on real televisions.
-    Some games depend on NTSC artefacts
+    Some games depend on NTSC artifacts
-    to display colours outside the console's official palette or to create effects like transparency.
+    to display colors outside the console's official palette or to create effects like transparency.

 Video Shaders and TV-based consoles